 Drop Shipments: What Are They and What’s New Post-Wayfair On-Demand is a 30 day online rental through the popular streaming service, Vimeo.

 Once you click Register for this Course above, you will be taken to a simple web form to complete.
 From there, you’ll be sent to Vimeo to complete your purchase and gain access to the course.

-Many different types of businesses use drop shipments and don’t realize that may be making a huge mistake when it comes to sales tax.
+Many different types of businesses use drop shipments and don’t realize that they may be making a huge mistake when it comes to sales tax.
 You don’t know what you don’t know!